kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 There are cases where each kubelet has to be configured individually, due to heterogeneous operating systems, machine types, and surrounding environments.
 Here are some examples of instance-specific flags that need to be dynamically set depending on the environment:
 - The value of `--resolv-conf` can vary depending on what OS is running on a particular Node.
-If you're using `systemd-resolved` the path should be `/run/systemd/resolve/resolv.conf`, otherwise it can be `/etc/resolv.conf`.
+If you are using `systemd-resolved` the path should be `/run/systemd/resolve/resolv.conf`, otherwise it can be `/etc/resolv.conf`.
 If this path is wrong, DNS resolution might not work on your Node.